QAInsights/Black-Friday-Performance-Testing/README.md

 # 🌐 List of Websites under test

 Here are the [URLs](urls.yaml) which will be tested.
-If you would like to add, please submit a PR to include.
+If you would like to add any other websites, please submit a PR.

 # 🔧 Tools